dirkwhoffmann/vAmigaTS/Copper/coptim/README.md

 Runs the Copper in areas with multiple bitplanes enabled.

+#### copcpu1

+This test runs the CPU through multiple areas with 4, 5, or 6 bitplanes enabled.
+Inside these areas, the Copper executes multiple WAIT commands to steal bus cycles.

+#### copblt1

+Similar idea as copcpu1, but the Copper is utilized to steal cycles from the Blitter.

 #### oldcoptim1

 Basic timing with a jump to Copper list 2 involved.